AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 When implementing a headless LMS with Adobe Learning Manager as the backend, organizations may require support staff to impersonate learners for troubleshooting or assistance.
 The API-driven impersonation method ensures secure access while maintaining learner credential confidentiality and supports seamless transitions in session states.

-Adobe Learning Manager (ALM) facilitates learner impersonation in headless LMS environments through a dedicated API.
+Adobe Learning Manager facilitates learner impersonation in headless LMS environments through a dedicated API.
 This feature allows support personnel to temporarily take on the identity of a learner, enabling them to diagnose issues, test functionalities, or provide hands-on assistance by simulating the learner's experience.
 Impersonation is activated using a cached admin access token, which is used to programmatically generate a learner access token.
 This process allows the system to operate as if it were logged in as the learner.

 >[!IMPORTANT]
 >